ta0kira/locking-container/readme.txt

 never want to allow multiple threads access to the container at one time.
 A third type of lock allows multiple readers, but no writers.

+This container also supports deadlock prevention via authorization objects.
+The basic idea is that each thread creates its own authorization object that will keep track of the locks held by the thread.
+This will prevent deadlocks, at the possible expense of being overly-cautious with lock rejection, by rejecting a lock request if it's possible for a deadlock, even when working with multiple containers.
+Each lock type has a corresponding authorization object type that mirrors the lock type's behavior.
+(For example, some authorization objects allow a thread to hold multiple read locks, whereas others only allow a single read lock.
+None of them allow a thread to hold multiple write locks.)
+It is important to note that the authorization objects don't track which containers the thread holds a lock for!
+From the perspective of authorization, attempting to lock a second container is the same as attempting to lock the same container again.

 See test.cpp for an example.
 You might also want to compile/run it to make sure that it works properly on the target system.